 Keep CTAs bold and consistent: Users should be able to locate and recognize your CTAs with ease even if they’re just glancing at their screen while on the go.

 Optimize loading speed: Performance is crucial when it comes to user experience.
 According to Neil Patel’s blog, 47% of users expect a page to load in 2 seconds or less, so make sure to optimize your application’s performance.
+If your website feels slow and you're losing users because of it, this guide will show you how to speed things up.

 Frequently asked questions about mobile-first design